Khwaja Sabir

-Khwaja Sabir or Khan-i-Dauran was viceroy of the Deccan and one of the Mughal emperor Shah Jahan’s leading sardars.
+Khwaja Sabir, Nasiri Khan or Khan-i-Dauran was an Indian Muslim viceroy of the Deccan and one of the Mughal emperor Shah Jahan’s leading sardars.
 He received the title "Khan Dauran" during the conquest of Daulatabad.
-He died in 1645 from a knife wound.
+He died in Lahore in 1645 from a knife wound from his own attendant, a Kashmiri Brahmin.
+He held the rank of 7,000 soldiers.